 Submit your application and supporting documentation, along with payment ($20 per permit), to the Downtown Parking Office, located at 1221 Anacapa Street.
 You may submit your application in person or by mail.

 Temporary Residential Parking Permits are issued over the counter.
 If the temporary permit expires before receiving the permanent permit you must call the Parking Office or come by and pick up a new one.
 We are not responsible for parking citations issued for expired permits.

-Please contact the Parking Supervisor for information regarding the addition of new Residential Parking areas or changes to existing approved areas.
+Please contact the Parking Resource Specialist for information regarding the addition of new Residential Parking areas or changes to existing approved areas.
 Sarah Clark, 805-564-5656, SClark@SantaBarbaraCA.gov.